News and media frequently asked questions

 Speed limit reviews

 Involvement of speed-related factors in serious road crashes is well established, so speed limits play an important role in managing road safety.
-Speed limits on Queensland roads are determined in accordance with our Manual of Uniform Traffic Control Devices to ensure consistency across the state.
+Speed limits on Queensland roads are determined in accordance with our Queensland Road Safety Technical User Volumes: Guide to Speed Management to ensure consistency across the state.

 We frequently undertake speed limit reviews on the state-controlled road network as changes in the road environment or transport activity are identified.

-The RPEQ's recommendations are presented to the local speed management committee (SMC), which consists of representatives from TMR, Queensland Police Service and local council.
-The role of the SMC is to advise the engineer of any facts relevant to the assessment and to endorse that all such factors have been considered in the assessment.
-It is not the role of the SMC to approve the outcomes of the assessment.
+The Registered Professional Engineer Queensland's recommendations are presented to the local speed management committee, which consists of representatives from the Department of Transport and Main Roads, Queensland Police Service and local council.
+The role of the speed management committee is to advise the engineer of any facts relevant to the assessment and to endorse that all such factors have been considered in the assessment.
+It is not the role of the speed management committee to approve the outcomes of the assessment.

-The RPEQ's recommendation to change a speed limits is subject to approval by the legislative delegate which is the Chief Executive Officers of local governments, and our District Directors or Regional Directors, respectively for local- and state-controlled roads.
+The Registered Professional Engineer Queensland's recommendation to change a speed limits is subject to approval by the legislative delegate which is the Chief Executive Officers of local governments, and our District Directors or Regional Directors, respectively for local- and state-controlled roads.

 Roadside memorials have been appearing on Queensland roads for many years.